 No, the free Community Plan does not limit your access to the CFD functionalities of the SimScale platform in any way.
 It does not expire and the core hour quota gets refilled every year.
 No credit card details or any other payment information is required at registration.

 So What’s the Catch?

 The idea behind the Community Plan is to build on the concept of “crowd-sourcing” simulation knowledge.
-Which is why by subscribing to the free plan, the user agrees to make his simulation projects public and make them visible to other users.
+Which is why when a user subscribes to the free plan, they agree to make their simulation projects public and visible to other users.
 When you create a simulation project, it is automatically added to the library of public projects.
-In turn, you can also view other users’ projects, learn from them and use them as templates if you wish.
+In turn, you can also view other users’ projects, learn from them and use them as templates, if you wish.

 And once you are confident that SimScale fits your needs…

 The free CFD software available under the Community Plan is perfect for your open source and hobby projects, and it allows you to thoroughly test our platform for as long as you need.
 Once you are satisfied with the SimScale’s performance and wish to upgrade your subscription, our Professional Plan is for you.
 In addition to being able to keep your projects private, a Professional subscription grants you access to our interactive CFD, FEA and Thermal Analysis training, as well as individual support from our dedicated engineering team.
 It comes with a yearly subscription fee, which is only a fraction of the pricing plans offered by most on-premises CFD software vendors.
 Learn more about our Professional Plan and its perks in this blog post: Why a SimScale Professional Plan Subscription Is Worth It.